mjordan/islandora_workbench_docs/docs/workflows.md

 ## Metadata maintenance

 Workbench can help you maintain your metadata using a variation of the Extract/Transform/Load pattern mentioned above.
-[Rosie Le Faive](https://github.com/rosiel) demonstrates this round-tripping technique [in this video](https://www.dropbox.com/scl/fi/o8nqw1nnkg862xmbbvti3/adding-publisher-field.mp4?rlkey=wmvtuns3quvhmd7yelzdhvopw&dl=0) (no need to log in), in which they move publisher data from the Linked Agent field to a dedicated Publisher field.
+For example, [Rosie Le Faive](https://github.com/rosiel) demonstrates this round-tripping technique [in this video](https://www.dropbox.com/scl/fi/o8nqw1nnkg862xmbbvti3/adding-publisher-field.mp4?rlkey=wmvtuns3quvhmd7yelzdhvopw&dl=0) (no need to log in), in which they move publisher data from the Linked Agent field to a dedicated Publisher field.
 Rosie

 1. uses a `get_data_from_view` task to export the Linked Agent field data from a group of nodes, then
 1. does some offline transformation of that data into a separate Publisher field (in this case, a Python script, but any suitable tool could be used), then finally
 1. uses a pair of `update` tasks to put the modified data back into Drupal.

-Another example of "round-tripping" is if you need to change a Drupal field's configuration (for example, to shorten a text field's maximum length) but Drupal won't allow you to do that.
-Using Workbench, you could export all the data in the field you want to modify, create a new field to replace it, and then use an `update` task to populate the replacement field.
+Another example of round-tripping metadata is if you need to change a Drupal field's configuration (for example, change a text field's maximum length) but Drupal won't allow you to do that directly.
+Using Workbench, you could export all the data in the field you want to modify, create a new Drupal field to replace it, and then use an `update` task to populate the replacement field.

-Drupal's Views Bulk Operations module (documented [here](https://islandora.github.io/documentation/concepts/collection/#bulk-management-of-members-of-a-collection)) lets you do simple metadata maintenance, but the round-tripping technique Rosie demonstrates allows you to do things that VBO simply can't.
+Drupal's Views Bulk Operations module (documented [here](https://islandora.github.io/documentation/concepts/collection/#bulk-management-of-members-of-a-collection)) lets you do simple metadata maintenance, but round-tripping techniques like the ones described here allow you to do things that VBO simply can't.

 ## Integrations with other systems